byteface/pythumb/README.md

 ```

 ##lists
-if you like flask checkout the list renderer http://localhost:5000/list
+if you like Flask checkout the list renderer http://localhost:5000/list

 and the list.html template for implementation